Table of Contents

 Now, with this discussion I am going to assume a few things just to give Capitalism’s advocates the benefit of the doubt.
 Let’s assume that everything in my posts regarding the Two Party System, Electoral Reform, and the 28th and 29th Amendments are enacted, and also that laws are passed so that:

 - the Maximum Income Disparity is set from the horrific 347 times which we have now down to 10 times like Japan

-- progressive taxation is implemented such that the Marginal Rate is set to 90%.
+- progressive taxation is implemented such that the Marginal Tax Rate is set to 100%.

-- Hell, lets even throw in Universal Basic Income just to really make this nation great again.
+- Hell, lets even throw in Universal Basic Income just to really make this nation great for the first time.

 This all is an amazing situation, I mean like a really dreamlike situation for the people as far as capitalism in America is concerned.

-With that being assumed, it honestly does not matter what reforms we enact, it will always only be temporary.
-Republicans and Corporations will always work towards undermining and destroying whatever reforms are enacted because they worship greed, power, and the cancer of the “Free” Market which is anything but free.
+Even with all of that being assumed, it honestly does not matter what reforms we enact, they will always only be temporary.
+Republicans, Democrats, Corporations, and the Rich will always work towards undermining and destroying whatever reforms are enacted because they worship greed, power, and the cancer of the “Free” Market which is anything but free.